Braz3n/JapaneseConjugationFlashCards/README.md

 Lines that start with '#' or are empty are ignored.

 ## To Do
-- Add support for Past Tense of Short Form verbs and adjectives.
 - Rename variables and function names for consistency.
 - Add support for Kanji characters in verb and adjectives.
 - Add support for Romaji when answering a question.